 Insurance and Financial Challenges

-We won’t whitewash the truth: You will likely face financial challenges because of the damage done to your home.
+We won’t whitewash the truth: You will likely face financial challenges because of the damage to your home.
 The first thing you want to do is reach out to your insurance agent and tell them what has happened to your home.
 At this point, just a general description will suffice.

 Whatever you do, do not stop paying your insurance premiums or else you won’t be covered for expenses after the disaster.

 The following tips are for filing a wildfire claim: